About Jellyfish

 Founder & CEO · San Diego (raised in OC)

 Penn State economics & quantitative data with a minor in marketing.
-Lifelong athlete with the competitive instinct that comes with it.
+Lifelong athlete — basketball player at Penn State — with the competitive instinct that comes with it.
 Former commercial real estate brokerage financial analyst.
+Currently an AI business analyst at Booz Allen Hamilton by day.
 Successfully started three companies before this one.
-He developed the original "Equation to a Good Time" framework in college — Jellyfish is what happened when he finally built the product around it.
+He developed the original "Equation to a Good Time" framework in college and has been working on Jellyfish for nearly a decade — the project he calls his baby, finally built around the framework.

 S